Eva-Kuk/smoothie-lovers/TESTING.md

 ## Testing Accessibility
 ----
 The website's accessibility was also tested using Lighthouse this time on the heroku.
-The test result was satysfying.
+The test result were satysfying.

 **Recipes Page** (`recipes.html`) - HOME PAGE